restartus/restart/model/src/README.md

 And you may have to fix `PipFile` and bump the version to 3.8

+# Setting configuration files
+We have converted from inline to using configuration files

+[config.yaml](config.yaml) is the overall configuration [model.yaml](model.yaml) is the default place where you can place the entire model
+[default.yaml](default.yaml) is the location of the default configuration used for testing

 ## using it all with Vi

 Make sure that you are using the local files in the pipenv, so you want to run